I am a development practitioner with over 15-years experience across non-governmental organizations, bilateral and multilateral development agencies.

 - the role of information and communication technologies (ICTs) as a catalyzing tool for socio-economic and political development.

-Currently at the Food and Agriculture Organization of the United Nations (FAO), I support implementing the corporate vision and strategy on effective capacity development (http://www.fao.org/capacitydevelopment/en/) for more sustainable (a) eradication of hunger, food insecurity and malnutrition, (b) elimination of poverty and (c) management and utilization of natural resources for the benefit of present and future generations.
+I am currently working at the Food and Agriculture Organization of the United Nations (FAO) supporting the implementation of FAO’s corporate vision and strategy on effective capacity development (http://www.fao.org/capacitydevelopment/en/) for more sustainable (a) eradication of hunger, food insecurity and malnutrition, (b) elimination of poverty and (c) management and utilization of natural resources for the benefit of present and future generations.